Yu Chen Yueh-ying

-Yu Chen Yueh-ying (余陳月瑛 (Yú Chén Yuèyīng); 2 September 1926 – 26 May 2014) was a Taiwanese politician, judge and matriarch of the Yu family, a political family who dominated politics in the former Kaohsiung County for more than thirty years.
+Yu Chen Yueh-ying (余陳月瑛 (Yú Chén Yuèyīng); 2 September 1926 – 26 May 2014) was a Taiwanese politician, judge and matriarch of the Yu family, a political family that dominated politics in the former Kaohsiung County for more than thirty years.
 (Kaohsiung County was merged with Kaohsiung City on December 25, 2010, to form a special municipality, Kaohsiung).
-Her six children include former Interior Minister Yu Cheng-hsien, who headed the ministry from 2002 to 2004.
+Among her six children is Yu Cheng-hsien, who served as the Interior Minister from 2002 to 2004.

 Early life

 Chen Yueh-ying was the youngest of eleven children born to factory owner Chen Tsai-hsing.
 She married Yu Jui-yen at the suggestion of a matchmaker.
 Yu Chen's father-in-law, Yu Teng-fa, served as the Commissioner of Kaohsiung County from 1960 until 1963.

 Political career

 In 1963, Yu Chen entered politics by running as a candidate for the Taiwan Provincial Council at the behest of Yu Teng-fa.
 She served on the Provincial Council for four terms.

-In 1981, Yu Chen ran for Kaohsiung County magistrate, but lost by Tsai Ming-yao of the Kuomintang (KMT) by just over 3,000 votes.
+In 1981, Yu Chen ran for Kaohsiung County magistrate, but lost to Tsai Ming-yao of the Kuomintang (KMT) by just over 3,000 votes.
 She was elected to the Legislative Yuan in 1982.
 In 1985, Yu Chen ran for Kaohsiung County commissioner a second time and defeated incumbent commissioner Tsai Ming-yao in a rematch.
 She became the first female county commissioner in 1987, following the end of martial law in Taiwan.
 Yu Chen served as county commissioner for two terms until 1993.

-Her son, Yu Cheng-hsien, succeeded her as Kaohsiung County Commissioner for two consecutive, four year terms.
-He then served as Taiwan's Interior Minister from 2002 to 2004 as a member of Democratic Progressive Party.
+Her son, Yu Cheng-hsien, succeeded her as Kaohsiung County Commissioner for two consecutive four-year terms.
+He then served as Taiwan's Interior Minister from 2002 to 2004 as a member of the Democratic Progressive Party.

 Yu Chen was later named an adviser to President Chen Shui-bian.